andreideholte/api-lua/README.md

 # API Lua 🌘

-Webservice to generate Astrological charts using a trimmed down version of OpenAstro.org (https://github.com/pascallemazurier/openastro-dev) and the full version of Pyswisseph which is a python implementation of swiss ephemeris (https://github.com/astrorigin/pyswisseph).
+Webservice to generate Astrological charts using kerykeion, a Python library for astrology that computes planetary and house positions, detects aspects, and generates SVG charts—including birth, synastry, transit, and composite charts.
+You can also customize which planets to include in your calculations.
+Also use the full version of Pyswisseph which is a python implementation of swiss ephemeris (https://github.com/astrorigin/pyswisseph).

-The source applications were re-engineered to be deployed as a web service with Docker deployment.
-All source and configurations for the deployment are included in this repository.

-Consistent with the OpenAstro and Pysswisseph projects, this is published under the GNU Affero General Public License version 3.
+This is published under the GNU Affero General Public License version 3.
 See the LICENSE.txt file.

 Note that the original swisseph library is distributed under a dual licensing system: GNU Affero General Public License, or Swiss Ephemeris Professional License.
 For more information, see file libswe/LICENSE (https://github.com/astrorigin/swisseph/blob/696bda432298d482d27e67a0cf1238920301a7dd/LICENSE).